British Rail Class 230: West Midlands Trains (London Northwestern Railway)

 From December 2018, West Midlands Trains, also operating as London Northwestern Railway was intending to operate three Class 230 units on the Marston Vale Line, but their introduction was delayed, entering service on the Bletchley to Bedford line on 23 April 2019.

 The cars in these sets have only two doors on each side.

-On 1 December 2022, London Northwestern Railway announced that they had withdrawn their Class 230s from service between Bedford and Bletchley until further notice as a result of Vivarail – who maintain the Class 230 fleet for LNR – entering into administration.
-Replacement buses operate on the Marston Vale Line currently until further notice, as said by London Northwestern Railway.
-In February 2023, it was announced that s would be restarting services on the Marston Vale Line, therefore replacing Class 230s.
+On 1 December 2022, London Northwestern Railway announced that they had withdrawn their Class 230s from service between Bedford and Bletchley until further notice as a result of Vivarail – who maintained the Class 230 fleet for LNR – entering into administration.
+Replacement buses operated on the Marston Vale Line until s were introduced to restart services, replacing Class 230s.